-PRP for Coccydynia or Pain in the Tailbone
+PRP for Coccydynia

 Coccydynia is the medical term for pain in the tailbone.
 Not to be confused with lower back pain, coccydynia is a rare condition more common in women than in men.
 To date, conventional medicine has no cure for it, and until recently, doctors did not fully understand this specific kind of pain.
 PRP for coccydynia could be a potential and effective cure.
 However, this treatment option is still under research and practitioners may not readily prescribe it.